-- The application proposes three Flowering Plum trees, one Chinese Tallow and two Magnolia Trees onsite.
+- The application proposes three Flowering Plum trees, one Chinese Tallow and two Magnolia Trees on-site.
 The proposed tree species are capable of providing 3.0 to 6.0 metres of canopy each at maturity.
-Shrubs and plants proposed would also provide supplementary forms of landscaping to the site; - The proposed tree species are consistent with the City's tree selection tool and are capable of growing to a greater height and canopy than that shown on the development plans.
+Shrubs and plants proposed would also provide supplementary forms of landscaping to the site: - The proposed tree species are consistent with the City's tree selection tool and are capable of growing to a greater height and canopy than that shown on the development plans.
 The City's Parks and Urban Greening team has reviewed the proposal and confirmed the species and their location would enable all canopy to grow to full maturity; - The landscaping provided would soften the appearance of the proposed dwelling and reduce the overall impact of building bulk and scale when viewed from Egina Street and neighbouring properties.
 The landscaping proposed would contribute to the reduction of the urban heat island effect, increase urban air quality, provide a greater landscape amenity for the locality and create a sense of open space between the proposed dwelling and neighbouring properties; - The application proposes planting areas and deep soil zones greater than those required under the deemed-to-comply standards of the Built Form Policy.
-Additional planting zones allows for the owner/occupier to plant additional landscaping areas in the future; - The proposed landscaping includes portions of canopy which extends outside of the lot boundaries, contributing to the provision of landscaping within the broader locality; and - The proposed landscaping to the lot does not inhibit vehicle use, with mature trees located away from proximity to the vehicle access point to maintain sufficient sight lines so as they are safe in use.
+Additional planting zones allows for the owner/occupier to plant additional landscaping areas in the future; - The proposed landscaping to the lot does not inhibit vehicle use, with mature trees located away from proximity to the vehicle access point to maintain sufficient sight lines so as they are safe in use; - The proposed landscaping includes portions of canopy which extends outside of the lot boundaries, contributing to the provision of landscaping within the broader locality; and - The verge in front of the subject lot currently contains a Weeping Peppermint Tree which is proposed to be removed to facilitate the provision of a crossover.
+This tree was planted in January 2018 prior to creation of the green title lots through subdivision and therefore the tree is not mature.
+The City's Parks and Urban Greening team has advised the removal and replacement of the existing verge tree can be supported, provided the replacement of the tree is at the cost of the applicant.
+The new verge tree is to be planted in line with the existing verge trees on neighbouring properties.
+The landscaping plan submitted with the application includes the provision of a replacement verge tree.
+Administration has recommended a condition be imposed for the implementation of the landscaping plan.